dhyanagni2001-commits/DeepANPR-YOLO-CRNN-Based-Vehicle-Plate-Detection-and-Dues-Verification/README.md

-🚀 DEEPANPR System — YOLO Plate Detection + OCR (FastAPI + Docker)
+# 🚀 DeepANPR: YOLO-Based License Plate Detection and OCR (FastAPI + Docker)

-DeepANPR is a modular Automatic Number Plate Recognition (ANPR) system built using FastAPI with a microservices architecture.
+DeepANPR is a modular ANPR system that combines YOLO plate detection with OCR, implemented using FastAPI microservices.

 It performs: